B2B Web Design: Stellar Website Design Examples

 Looking to design a stellar website for your business to grow online?
 The award-winning team at 3 Media Web can help you get started.

 Here’s a new one.
 Asana is a work management platform that you can use to spy on your coworker’s workload.

-But Asana’s B2B web design does one thing really well.
+But Asana’s B2B web design does one thing well.
 Animated graphics.

-You know when you’re trying to learn how to use a new site and you end up spending ten minutes on YouTube mesmerized as a phantom cursor takes you on a tour through the whole website?
+You know when you’re trying to learn how to use a new site, and you spend ten minutes on YouTube mesmerized as a phantom cursor takes you on a tour through the whole website?